 1 1/2 cup of flour

-2 cups of blended Cornflakes cereal. with paprika added.
+Two cups of blended Cornflakes cereal.
+With paprika added.

 I dipped and cooked my nuggets in 2 lb batches.
 You never know how long nap time will last in my house.